stastnypremysl/lsql-csv/README.md

     Petra,23
     Karel,25

-Now, let's get all the names of people in people.csv:
+Now, let's get all the names of people in people.csv using the `-n` named switch:

     lsql-csv -n 'people.csv, &1.name'